canidlogic/yip/pod/YipDB.md

     database.

-    The `mode` argument must be either the string value `r` or the string value `rw`.
+    The `mode` argument must be either the string value `r` or the string value `rw` or the string value `w`.
 If it is `r` then only read operations are needed.
-If it is `rw` then both read and write operations are needed.
+If it is `rw` then both read and write operations are needed, and the `lastmod` variable should be updated before the transaction commits.
+If it is `w` then both read and write operations are needed, but the `lastmod` variable does not need to be updated before the transaction commits.

-    If the nesting counter of this object is in its initial state of zero, then a new transaction will be declared on the database, with deferred transactions used for read-only and immediate transactions used for read-write.
-In both cases, the nesting counter will then be incremented to one.
+    If the nesting counter of this object is in its initial state of zero, then a new transaction will be declared on the database, with deferred transactions used for read-only and immediate transactions used for both read-write modes.
+In all cases, the nesting counter will then be incremented to one.

     If the nesting counter of this object is already greater than zero when this function is called, then the nesting counter will just be incremented and the currently active database transaction will continue to be used.
-A fatal error occurs if `beginWork` is called in read-write mode but there is an active transaction that is read-only.
+A fatal error occurs if `beginWork` is called for one of the read-write modes but there is an active transaction that is read-only.

+    If you have a `rw` transaction active, you are allowed to open a `w` transaction.
+Also, if you have a `w` transaction open, you are allowed to open a `rw` transaction.
+At the end of the transaction, if at any point there was a `rw` transaction, `lastmod` will be updated.

     The returned DBI handle will be to the database that was opened by the constructor.
 This handle will always be to a SQLite database, though